 - Operating system used

-The processing is carried out in accordance with Article 6 (1) (f) GDPR on the basis of our legitimate interest in improving the stability and functionality of our website.
+Data processing is carried out in accordance with Art.
+6 (1) point f GDPR on the basis of our legitimate interest in improving the stability and functionality of our website.
 The data will not be passed on or used in any other way.
-However, we reserve the right to subsequently check the server log files if there are concrete indications of illegal use.
+However, we reserve the right to check the server log files subsequently, if there are any concrete indications of illegal use.

 6) Tools and Miscellaneous

 This website uses a so-called "cookie consent tool" to obtain effective user consent for cookies and cookie-based applications that require consent.
 The "cookie consent tool" is displayed to users in the form of an interactive user interface when they access the page, on which consent for certain cookies and/or cookie-based applications can be given by ticking the appropriate box.
 Through the use of the tool, all cookies/services requiring consent are only loaded if the respective user provides the corresponding consent by ticking the corresponding box.
 This ensures that such cookies are only set on the respective end device of the user if consent has been granted.